 Now we know what made hissing noises two days ago from the back of the car.
 We probably punctured the air condition pipes.
 I really hope the warranty covers it.

 Pentecost River Crossing

-Shortly after leaving El Questro we encountered our first, long waiting challenge – Pentecost River crossing.
+Shortly after leaving El Questro, we encountered our first, long waiting challenge – the Pentecost River crossing.
 The river at this point is around 100 meters wide and about 40-50 cm deep.

 When crossing the river, the rule is to keep momentum and do not stop until we reach the other side of the river.
 Pentecost River is full of snapping handbags (salties), and we didn’t want to become their diner.